-As of June 2024, key achievements and successes include:
+As of September 2024, key achievements and successes include:

-- launched the first of several planned hybrid additive in-house manufactured (3D printed) satellites ("LizzieSats") engineered to have the capacity and adaptability to simultaneously host payloads for Sidus driven data-as-a-service purpose and/or offer 'ride-share' opportunities for technology customers to deliver data to their end users; - established on-orbit data operations by completing the commissioning phase and activating payloads, the Sidus team has already achieved several primary mission objectives and continues to work through the remaining tasks in a deliberate and systematic approach.
-Many competitors launch a prototype satellite for the first launch, but Lizzie-Sat 1 is a functional satellite with both customer and Sidus-owned technology onboard; - signed a multi-year and multi-launch agreement with Space-X thereby offering customers by extension a reliable, cost-effective launch service with a steady cadence of launches; - currently in the advanced stages of assembling and testing our next generation of commercial LizzieSat satellites with launches expected later this year and early next year.

-- integrated Edge Artificial Intelligence (AI) software into LizzieSat-1satellite and demonstrated successful operations to offer on-orbit tailored solutions to customers enabling geospatial data to be processed more effectively; - established a fully operational mission control center to manage satellite operations, orchestrate collection management tasks and satisfy data distribution requests for our own constellations and others.; - achieved flight heritage, which is the history of successful operation of a particular component, subsystem, or system in a space environment, for our FeatherEdge edge computing hardware and software solutions; - expanded our capabilities and opportunities related to geospatial intelligence following the National Geospatial-Intelligence Agency's (NGA) award to provide research and development services to NGA's Research and Development directorate as a subcontractor to Solis Science; - expanded our capabilities related to Lunar following award of the NASA Lunar Terrain Vehicle Services Contract as a member of the Intuitive Machines-led Moon Reusable Autonomous Crewed Exploration Rover team.
+- Launched the first of several planned hybrid additive in-house manufactured (3D printed) satellites ("LizzieSats") engineered to have the capacity and adaptability to simultaneously host payloads for Sidus driven data-as-a-service purposes and/or offer 'ride-share' opportunities for technology customers to deliver data to their end users. - Established on-orbit data operations by completing the commissioning phase and activating payloads.
+The Sidus team has already achieved several primary mission objectives and continues to work through the remaining tasks in a deliberate and systematic approach.
+Many competitors launch a prototype satellite for the first launch, but LizzieSat-1 is a functional satellite with both customer and Sidus-owned technology onboard.
+The NASA Stennis Space Center ASTRA team and Sidus Space successfully completed all ASTRA primary mission objectives on LizzieSat-1.
+Once the ASTRA primary mission objectives were completed, NASA awarded Sidus Space with additional funding to complete new critical mission objectives over the course of the next 12 months. - Signed a multi-year and multi-launch agreement with Space-X thereby offering customers by extension a reliable, cost-effective launch service with a steady cadence of launches. - Completed build of the second LizzieSat (LizzieSat-2) planned to launch in the fourth quarter of 2024 with Sidus and customer payloads installed.
+Sidus space is nearly complete with building and testing of the third commercial LizzieSat (LizzieSat-3) with Sidus and customer hosted payloads installed.
+LizzieSat-3 launch is planned for Q1 2025. - Integrated Edge Artificial Intelligence (AI) software into LizzieSat-1 satellite and demonstrated successful operations to offer on-orbit tailored solutions to customers enabling geospatial data to be processed more effectively.
+LizzieSat-3 is expected to fly the next generation version of the integrated Edge AI software which includes multiple enhancements in technology and rapid data transfer. - Established a fully operational mission control center to manage satellite operations, orchestrate collection management tasks and satisfy data distribution requests for our own constellations and others. - Achieved flight heritage, which is the history of successful operation of a particular component, subsystem, or system in a space environment, for our FeatherEdge edge computing hardware and software solutions. - Expanded our capabilities and opportunities related to geospatial intelligence following the National Geospatial-Intelligence Agency's (NGA) award to provide research and development services to NGA's Research and Development directorate as a subcontractor to Solis Science. - Expanded our capabilities related to Lunar following award of the NASA Lunar Terrain Vehicle Services Contract as a member of the Intuitive Machines-led Moon Reusable Autonomous Crewed Exploration Rover team. - Received approval by the U.S. Federal Communications Commission (FCC) for operation of a micro constellation of remote sensing, multi-mission satellites in Low Earth Orbit (LEO). - Developed the Sidus Low Voltage Differential Signaling (LVDS) Switch Card.
+The hybrid 3D printed switch card serves as port replicator and extends the capabilities of the payload processor, enabling communication with multiple optical sensors through high speed LVDS data connections and will be integrated in LizzieSatTM-2 and 3 enhanced designs. - Signed an agreement with Neuraspace where Neuraspace will provide Space Traffic Management and LEOP (Launch and Early Operations) support services to Sidus Space, thereby enhancing Sidus' constellation operation capabilities. - Successfully completed the primary objectives of the Autonomous Satellite Technology for Resilient Application (ASTRA) historic In-Space payload mission with NASA Stennis Space Center.